jexniemi/docker-cheat-page/README.md

 # Docker cheatsheet
-Collection of the most important Docker commands and explanations.
+Collection of the most important Docker commands with explanations.

 ## Building an image from Dockerfile: